a-barker-kr/local-gha-runners-demo/Writerside/topics/Getting-Started.md

 Download the [latest release](https://github.com/nektos/act/releases/latest) and add the path to your binary into your PATH.

 ## Install The Required Docker Image
+> **Large Docker Image Size**
+>
+> Please note, this Docker image is almost 18GB.
+Please ensure you have enough space on your machine prior to trying to pull it down
+>
+{style="warning"}
+- Nektos/Act uses a Docker image to create an environment similar to GitHub Actions runners.
+To pull this image, run the following command in your terminal:
+    <code-block lang="bash">docker pull nektos/act-environments-ubuntu:18.04</code-block>
+- This command downloads the `nektos/act-environments-ubuntu:18.04` image, which is a common environment for GitHub Actions.
+You can replace 18.04 with another tag if a different version is required for your workflows.

 ## Download Tutorial Repo
 In order to work through the tutorials, you will need to run the following clone: